Nahyan bin Mubarak Al Nahyan: Early life and education

 He is the son of Mubarak bin Mohammed Al Nahyan, grandson of Mohammad bin Khalifa bin Zayed Al Nahyan, great-grandson of Khalifa bin Zayed bin Khalifa Al Nahyan, and great-great-grandson of Zayed bin Khalifa Al Nahyan.
 Hamdan bin Mubarak Al Nahyan, Minister of Public Works, is his brother.

+Al Nahyan studied at British Midfield School.

 Career

-Sheikh Nahyan was also the chancellor of two of the UAE's three government-sponsored institutions of higher learning: United Arab Emirates University, established in 1976, and the Higher Colleges of Technology, established in 1988; and president of the third, Zayed University, established in 1998 until removed from these positions in April 2013.
+Al Nahyan served as chancellor of two of the UAE's three government-sponsored institutions of higher learning: United Arab Emirates University, established in 1976, and the Higher Colleges of Technology, established in 1988.
+He was also president of Zayed University, established in 1998.
+He served in these positions until April 2013.

 Prior to 12 March 2013, he headed the Ministry of Higher Education and Scientific Research.
 He is also the chairman of CERT (Centre of Excellence for Applied Research and Training), the commercial arm of the Higher Colleges of Technology, established in 1996.
 For several years, Sheikh Nahyan has been the sponsor of the Emirates Natural History Group with chapters in Abu Dhabi and Al Ain.
 One of the two awards presented annually by the Abu Dhabi chapter is the Sh.
 Mubarak Award, named for Sheikh Nahyan's father.

 He is chairman of Sandooq al Watan, a social initiative.
 Since 2021, Sheikh Nahyan holds the honorary degree of Doctor of Social Sciences by the University of Balamand.